Global minimum corporate tax rate

-The global minimum corporate tax rate, or simply the global minimum tax (abbreviated GMCT or GMCTR), is a minimum rate of tax on corporate income internationally agreed upon and accepted by individual jurisdictions.
-Each country would be eligible to a share of revenue generated by the tax.
-The aim is to reduce tax competition between countries and discourage multinational corporations (MNC) from profit shifting to achieve tax avoidance.
+The global minimum corporate tax rate, or simply the global minimum tax (abbreviated GMCT or GMCTR), is a minimum rate of tax on corporate income internationally agreed upon and accepted by individual jurisdictions under "Pillar Two" in the OECD/G20 Inclusive Framework.
+Each country would be eligible for a share of revenue generated by the tax.
+The aim is to reduce tax competition between countries and discourage multinational corporations (MNC) from profit shifting that avoids taxes.